kubernetes/kops/docs/iam_roles.md

 ## Use existing AWS Instance Profiles

-Rather than having Kops create and manage IAM roles and instance profiles, it is possible to use an existing instance profile.
-This is useful in organizations where security policies prevent tools from creating their own IAM roles and policies.
-Kops will still output any differences in the IAM Inline Policy for each IAM Role.
+Rather than having kOps create and manage IAM roles and instance profiles, it is possible to use an existing instance profile.
+This is useful in organizations where security policies prevent tools from creating their own IAM roles and policies. kOps will still output any differences in the IAM Inline Policy for each IAM Role.
-This is convenient for determining policy changes that need to be made when upgrading Kops.
+This is convenient for determining policy changes that need to be made when upgrading kOps.
 **Using IAM Managed Policies will not output these differences, it is up to the user to track expected changes to policies.**

-*NOTE: Currently Kops only supports using existing instance profiles for every instance group in the cluster, not a mix of existing and managed instance profiles.
+*NOTE: Currently kOps only supports using existing instance profiles for every instance group in the cluster, not a mix of existing and managed instance profiles.
 This is due to the lifecycle overrides being used to prevent creation of the IAM-related resources.*

 To do this, get a list of instance group names for the cluster: